aurelius-health/lived-flutter-test/README.md

 In this Flutter case study you will be creating a basic chat feature where you can send messages to yourself 😅.
 You will be starting with an empty/fresh Flutter project and implementing the requirements listed.

+## Submitting project for review

+Please ZIP up the flutter project, attach it to an email, and send it to brandon@lived.app and kane@lived.app

 ## Basic Requirements
 - A chat page with the following:
     - Textfield at the bottom of the screen for inputting and sending a new message.